 Example

-A vault can define multiple services with different auth types:services.yaml
+A vault can define multiple services with different auth types and path scopes:services.yaml

 my-vault can now proxy requests to these hosts, and Agent Vault attaches the real credentials at request time.